Satisfactory Academic Progress

 Warning

-- The first semester a student falls below with the 67% completion rate, or the 2.00 cumulative GPA for undergraduate or 3.00 for graduate students; and the overall attempted credits do not exceed 150% of the program length.
+- The first semester, a student falls below the 67% completion rate, or a 2.00 cumulative GPA for undergraduate or 3.00 for graduate students; and the overall attempted credits do not exceed 150% of the program length.

-- The student is eligible for financial aid, however, must meet SAP standards at the end of the following semester of warning.
+- The student is eligible for financial aid; however, they must meet SAP standards at the end of the following semester of warning.

 Suspension